-For almost the entire course the team vehicle should be close by, for the team vehicle travels the very same steps of the runner.
+For almost the entire course the team vehicle should be close by.
 The team vehicle should keep the runner in sight if possible.
 The team vehicle can be an extra direction sign waiting at or near the turns in the course.

 Team vehicles should not cause traffic and safety issues.
-Team vehicles may not drive next to runners, as this may cause a traffic hazard.
+Team vehicles may not drive next to runners for long periods of time, as this may cause a traffic hazard.
 Team vehicles must park safely off of the roadways and not block access to other roads or driveways.
 Team vehicles should not speed along the course endangering other teams' runners.
 Please drive at safe speeds at all times.
-You of all people know there is a running event that is occurring on that road that you are traveling.
-So drive slowly.
 Do not place any signs or decorations on the vehicle that block your views out of windows of the vehicle.

-3. Night running -- From sunset to sunrise runners are required to wear a lighted vest or a reflective vest with a blinking light, and carry a lighted flashlight or wear a headlamp.
+3. Night running -- From dusk till dawn runners are required to wear a lighted vest or a reflective vest with a blinking light, and carry a lighted flashlight or wear a headlamp.
 As a precautionary matter, we encourage runners to wear reflective vests at all times.
 We strongly urge you to stay in your van between sunset and sunrise unless you are running or safely within the confines of a transition area.
 Should you determine it is absolutely necessary to be outside your van at night, you must be wearing a reflective vest and you must have a light attached to you or in your hand.
 Everyone needs to be alert.
-Traffic may expect runners along the road but they will not expect anyone darting across the road to support or cheer on a runner.
-So everyone, not just the runner, must be careful at all times.
+Traffic may expect runners along the road, but they will not expect anyone darting across the road to support or cheer on a runner.
+Everyone, not just the runner, must be careful at all times.

-For many runners this is their favorite run of their 3 legs and this is their favorite time of the relay.
+For many runners this is their favorite run of their 3 legs, and this is their favorite time of the relay.
 It can be such a great experience.
-Enjoy the moment, but be alert.
+Enjoy the moment but be alert.

 - 4. Drinking and driving-This is a serious issue.
 The laws that prohibit motorists from drinking and driving obviously apply to our participants too. - 5.
-Escorts -At any part of the relay a runner may be accompanied by another runner.
+Running Partner At any part of the relay a runner may be accompanied by another runner.
 But please no bike escorts except on Leg 4 or on bike paths.
 On certain roads a bike escort creates a traffic and safety hazard. - 6.
-On Legs 8 through 32 we strongly recommend NOT using headphones.
-You MAY NOT be plugged into both ears. - 7.
+Runners CANNOT use headphones on Legs 8 through 32. - 7.
 Permits, law enforcement, signs, a system for emergencies, and lots of volunteers We take many, many steps to make this event a safe experience.
 Those steps include the following:

 Every single mile of our course is permitted by appropriate authorities.
 It's more important that everyone finish safely than anything else.
-A permitted race isone that has been "vetted" by local authorities.
+A permitted race is one that has been "vetted" by local authorities.
 We don't consider that a hassle.
 We consider it a necessity.

 We work closely with the law enforcement authorities.
 We contract with them to patrol certain parts of the course and help with traffic controls services.
 We pay them to do it.
 We're happy to have them involved in the event.
-So expect to see California Highway Patrol and Nevada Highway Patrol officers again and again.